-Restrictions: Course availability for audit is subject to the approval of the instructor.
+Course availability for audit is subject to the approval of the instructor.
 A non-Th.M./Ph.D. student must obtain the instructor’s approval in order to audit a Th.M./Ph.D. course.
-An M.A.C./M.A.U.M. student must obtain the instructor’s approval in order to audit a non-M.A.C./M.A.U.M. course.
-Auditing of English Bible Survey, Advanced Theological Writing, Mentoring Ministry Seminar, D.Min. modules, Independent Study courses, hybrid courses, and Distance Education courses is not permitted.
-For additional courses not available for audit, see course descriptions.
-Permission to audit a biblical language course required for any degree (Greek, Hebrew, Aramaic) is given by the Registrar’s Office only to current students who have previously taken the course or its equivalent and who have received approval by both the professor and Director of the Language program due to extenuating circumstances.
+An M.A.C. student must obtain the instructor’s approval in order to audit a non-M.A.C. course.
+Auditing of English Bible Survey, Advanced Theological Writing, Mentored Ministry Seminar, D.Min. modules, Independent Study courses, hybrid courses and Distance Education courses is not permitted.
+For additional courses not available for audit, see course description in Chapter 10 - Course Descriptions of the Academic Catalog.
+Permission to audit a biblical language course required for any degree (Greek, Hebrew, Aramaic) is given by the Registrar’s Office only to current students who have previously taken the course or its equivalent and who, due to extenuating circumstances, have received approval from the professor.
+No more than 20 credits per semester may be audited.

 Church Leader Audit

-The Church Leader Audit offers an opportunity for people in positions of church leadership to audit courses.
-Westminster offers one free course audit per semester for those in official ministry positions in the church.
-This is available for four people per church per semester.
-An Application Form from the auditor and a Letter of Recommendation from the sending church is required.
-Eligible courses are from the M.A.C., M.A.U.M., M.A.R. and M.Div. degree programs of study only.
+The Church Leader Audit provides an opportunity for people in positions of church leadership to audit courses.
+Westminster offers one free course audit per semester/term for those in official ministry positions in the church who are approved for Church Leader Audit status.
+This status is available for four people per church per semester.
+Eligible courses are from the M.A.C., M.A.R. and M.Div. degree programs of study only.
 Restrictions mentioned above apply.
-Please be sure to submit application as early as possible so that classes may be planned for space availability; some courses may be closed due to high enrollment.
-See the Admissions office webpages or contact the Admissions Office for further information and application forms.
+An application form from the auditor and a Letter of Recommendation from the sending church is required.
+Please submit application materials as early as possible so that classes may be planned for space availability; some courses may be closed due to high enrollment.
+See the Admissions Office webpages or contact the Admissions Office for further information and application forms.